Exerpts from the publication:

 Mietek does not promise any result in his sessions.
 He tells some,

-from the start, that he does not know if he can help them.
+from the start, that he does not know how to help them.
 Mietek is

 still not certain how bio-energy therapy works and would like studies